Child and Play Therapy in Newport Beach

-Sometimes, children carry big feelings—like worry, anger, or sadness—without knowing exactly why.
+Sometimes, children carry big feelings without knowing exactly why.

 It’s confusing and frustrating for them, and often just as worrying for you as a parent.